 were put back in charge of the newly-corporatized Hollywood asylum and

 thus began the reign of the money-men.

-Right smack-dab in the middle of this impressive era, there had appeared a monster movie called JAWS.
-It was given a very wide release, heavily marketed, and made a killing--became, in fact, the biggest moneymaker in movie history.
+But before that fall, there had appeared, right smack-dab in the middle of this impressive era, a monster movie called JAWS.
+It was given a very wide release, heavily marketed and made a killing--became, in fact, the biggest moneymaker in movie history.
 Then a sci-fi fantasy called STAR WARS made the scene and blew away JAWS for the record.
 CLOSE ENCOUNTERS OF THE THIRD KIND turned up the same year--also a big hit.
-The money-men saw the green, saw the potential, and the next few years saw SUPERMAN: THE MOVIE, STAR TREK: THE MOTION
+The money-men saw the green, saw the potential and the next few years saw SUPERMAN: THE MOVIE, STAR TREK: THE MOTION

 THE APES pictures had, a few years earlier, demonstrated